 There are two stages in the evolution of the domestic cat (1) the wild cat phase when the North African wildcat evolved and (2) the 10,000 years of evolution of the domesticated wildcat.

 The obvious thing that you could argue is a useless behaviour in domestic cats is hunting.
 Domestic cats don’t need to hunt for obvious reasons.
-They become domesticated.
+They’ve become domesticated.
 They are cared for.
-That particular skill in a strict sense and on the basis that all homes where there are domestic cats are good, is redundant.
+That particular skill, in a strict sense, and on the basis that all homes where there are domestic cats are good, is redundant.
 In fact it can be an annoying feline trait.
-Who likes to chase mice around the home or clean up bits of mice after her has eaten the rest?
+Who likes to chase mice around the home or clean up bits of mice after your cat has eaten the rest?

 However, as you can expect, it is not as simple as that.
 Firstly, if you take away the domestic cat’s hunting skills you take away a huge part of the character of the domestic cat.
 You would no longer be living with a domestic cat but with another animal that looked like a domestic cat but was not quite what he or she looks like.
 Therefore, there is a strong argument which says that animal behaviours that are left over from evolution, even though they are no longer needed, are still useful.
 They are useful because they define the animal’s character and people adopt domestic cat both for their appearance and their character.
 Take playing with a cat.
 It is always based on hunting.
 Without their hunting skills there would be no playing with domestic cats as we know it.

 Also there is the obvious problem of the many hundreds of thousands of bad households in terms of cat ownership.
 These cats might need their hunting skills to stay alive when neglected and abandoned.